``` ```

 The Graphics Hardware Years

 In high school and college, I ran what became the world's most popular enthusiast site covering ATI (now AMD) graphics hardware.
-I was invited by ATI to Computex Taipei—a trip I had to cancel because I needed to take the MCAT.
+I was invited by ATI to Computex Taipei but had to decline, because I needed to take the MCAT.
 In 2001, I attended the launch party for the world's first programmable GPU, the NVIDIA GeForce 3.
 I was watching the birth of what would become the foundation of modern AI computing.

 2009–2010